 F: fibrous dysplasia

-Follicular lymphoma is a subtype of non-Hodgkin lymphoma (NHL) and is, in fact, the most common type.
+Follicular lymphoma is the most common subtype of non-Hodgkin lymphoma (NHL)

 Estimated to account for ~45% of all NHL cases 1.
 Higher rates in North America and Europe 4.